 HEB 5203Z: Bet 2 (3 credits)

-This intermediate-level course will bring students to the end of Hebrew from Scratch II (Ivrit min ha-hatḥala bet), supplementing the textbook with materials from level gimel books and other readings in Hebrew from various periods (e.g., adapted stories, poems, selections from parashat hashavua, midrash, and biblical commentary).
-Students will learn new grammar topics, develop strategies for reading comprehension and word recognition, and practice conveying ideas and opinions in both speech and writing.
+This intermediate-level course will bring students to the end of Hebrew from Scratch II (Ivrit min ha-hatḥala bet), supplementing the textbook with materials from level gimel books and other readings in Hebrew from various periods (e.g., adapted stories, poems, selections from parashat hashavua, mishnah, midrash, tefillah, and biblical commentary).
+Students will complete the study of verbs in all binyanim, develop strategies for reading comprehension and word recognition, and practice conveying ideas and opinions in both speaking and writing.

 Non-Credit Learning

 The Summer Learners program offers access to our summer intensive Hebrew courses.
 Through the JTS Summer Learners program, you can enroll in any Hebrew courses on a non-credit basis.
-Students enrolled through the Summer Learners program must meet all the course requirements (attendance, assignments, quizzes, etc.).
+Students enrolled in Hebrew language courses through the Summer Learners program must meet all the course requirements (attendance, assignments, quizzes, etc.), regardless of whether they take the course for credit.

 Registration and Fees